pascme05/BaseNILM/README.md

 - Tensorflow 2.5.0
 - Keras 2.4.3

-For GPU based calculations CUDA in combination cuDNN has been used, utilizing the Nvidia RTX 3000 series for calculation.
+For GPU based calculations CUDA in combination with cuDNN has been used, utilizing the Nvidia RTX 3000 series for calculation.
-The following version have been tested and proven to work with the BaseNILM toolkit:
+The following versions have been tested and proven to work with the BaseNILM toolkit:
 - CUDA 11.4
 - DNN 8.2.4
 - Driver 472.39